 From our experience helping clients with multiple data normalization projects, this process is complex and often requires specialized content processing technology (an example is Accenture's Aspire Content Processing framework) and implementation.
 Keep the complexity of this aspect in mind as you prioritize work to incrementally build data normalization into your solution.
 Ultimately, a search solution is as good as the indexed data enabling it!
 Also, don’t forget to include tuning normalization performance to minimize the impact during indexing or search times.

 Now that I’ve discussed the need for good data preparation, I’ll dive into how to build a chemical search application and enable search results on the user interface in the second blog of this series.
-Stay tuned for my next post and connect with us to learn more about this use case.
+Connect with us to learn more about this use case.